jifola/Scroll-And-Load-For-Elementor/README.md

   * Should only be used with Elementor Pro Archive Posts and Elementor Pro Posts.

-  * Should only be used if "Masonry" setting is set to "off".
+  * Should only be used if "Masonry" setting is set to "Off".

 ## Bottom Offset